Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 3. Build the Sauce

 Stir in tomato paste, then deglaze with red wine.
-Let it simmer for a minute before adding the tomato passata, bay leaf, and a little salt.
+Let it simmer for a minute before adding the passata, bay leaf, and a little salt.

 4. Cook the Pasta